-They were cobblers and notorious in the whole village.
+They were cobblers, and notorious in the whole village.
 Ghisu worked for a day and rested for three days.
 Madhav was so lazy that if he worked for half-an-hour, he spent the next hour smoking his "chillum (pipe)".
-The two therefore found employment only rarely - nobody wanted to hire them.
+The two therefore found employment only rarely; nobody wanted to hire them.
 They hardly thought of work if perchance there was even a handful of grains in the hut.
-When this got over, Ghisu climbed a tree and cut off the branches; Madhav sold the wood in the market.
-The two roamed around aimlessly so long as the money lasted.
+When that got over, Ghisu climbed a tree and cut off the branches; Madhav sold the wood in the market.
+The two roamed around aimlessly as long as the money lasted.

 There was, of course, no dearth of work in the village.
 It was a farmers' village, and those willing to put in hard work had plenty to do.
 But these two were called only when the employer could find no one else, and had to be content with the work completed by the two of them together which, otherwise, could have been done by one man.

-Had the two chosen to be ascetics, they would not have been required to practise rigorous rules to reach the desired levels of contentment and patience - these qualities were second nature with them.
+If the two had chosen to be ascetics, they would not have been required to practise rigorous rituals to reach the desired levels of contentment and patience - these qualities were second nature with them.
 They led a strange life - other than a few earthen utensils, there was nothing else in their hut.
 They concealed their nudity in rags.
 They had not a care in the world!
-Steeped up to the neck in debts!
-The creditors abused them, and sometimes even thrashed them; but the two had no regrets.
+They were steeped up to the neck in debts!
+The creditors abused them, and sometimes even thrashed them; but the two held no grudge.
 They were so poor that people gave away something or the other to them, although well aware that the loans were unlikely to be ever repaid.

 The two, as usual, were roasting potatoes which they had dug from somebody else's field.
-Ghisu's wife had died few years ago.
+Ghisu's wife had died long ago.
 Madhav had married only last year.
 Upon her arrival, the woman laid the foundations of some discipline in the family and looked after the two miserable men.
 The two had become lazier since her coming; in fact, they had become slightly arrogant - if someone offered them a job they demanded double wages.
-The same woman was today dying of labour pains, and these two were perhaps waiting for her to die so that they could sleep in peace.
+The same woman was today writhing in agony from labour pains, and these two were perhaps waiting for her to die so that they could sleep in peace.

-Ghisu, while peeling a potato, said, "Go and see how she is.
+Ghisu said while peeling a potato, "Go and see how she is.
 She must be under a witch's spell, what else!
-Here, even the witch doctor charges one rupee."
+Here, even the exorcist charges one rupee."

-Madhav was worried that if he went inside, Ghisu would eat his share of potatoes.
+Madhav was afraid that if he went inside, Ghisu would eat up a larger portion of the potatoes.
 So he said, "I feel scared to go there."